straz/artificialtrust/_articles/decisions.md

 When you keep a decision around, you trust it.
 You tell yourself, "I've made this decision, it can be used now."
-It's more comfortable to keep the decisions you've already made.
+It's more comfortable to keep the decisions you've already made than to discard them.

-Of course you can go back and look at it again, maybe even reverse it.
-That's ok, it just means you don't trust it any more.
+Of course you can go back and look at one again, maybe even reverse it.
+It means you don't trust it any more.

-It's expensive to go back and check a decision.
+But it's expensive to go back and check a decision.
 It takes time and effort.
 While you're doing all that checking, you can't move forward.
-You might miss out on something.
+You might waste your time, and miss out on something.

 Trust is the great time-saver for brains.
 It's a shortcut.
 It means you can just use a ready-made decision you made earlier.
 You don't